Francisco Mejía Player Props: Rays vs. White Sox

 Francisco Mejía At The Plate

-- Mejia has gotten a hit in four of 10 games this season (40.0%), with multiple hits twice.
+- Mejia has gotten a hit in four of 12 games this year (33.3%), with multiple hits twice.

+- In 12 games played this season, he has not hit a long ball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.